-As LLMs gain tool-use capabilities (e.g., APIs, code interpreters, and web browsers) \cite{hilton2021webgpt,schick2023toolformer,grattafiori2024llama, patil2024gorilla,yao2023reactsynergizingreasoningacting}, domain-specific benchmarks and datasets have emerged to analyze and evaluate LLMs under different environments \citep{zhou2024webarenarealisticwebenvironment, li2023apibankcomprehensivebenchmarktoolaugmented,liu2023agentbench}.
+As LLMs gain tool-use capabilities (e.g., APIs, code interpreters, and web browsers) \citep{hilton2021webgpt,schick2023toolformer,grattafiori2024llama, patil2024gorilla,yao2023reactsynergizingreasoningacting}, domain-specific benchmarks and datasets have emerged to analyze and evaluate LLMs under different environments \citep{zhou2024webarenarealisticwebenvironment, li2023apibankcomprehensivebenchmarktoolaugmented,liu2023agentbench}.
 In the context of web search, several search-augmented LLMs have been developed \citep{openaisearch, pplx, geminigrounding}, which retrieve live information to support better reasoning.
 However, existing benchmarks such as SimpleQA \citep{simpleqa} and BrowseComp \citep{browsecomp} are limited to single-turn, fact-based, monolingual queries.
 Although WebArena \citep{zhou2024webarenarealisticwebenvironment} contains diverse user prompts and a web-based interface, it emphasizes closed-world web navigation tasks rather than open-ended search, reasoning, and dialogue.
 We introduce Search-Arena, the first large-scale, crowd-sourced dataset for search-augmented LLMs with human preference signals, covering diverse intents, topics, and multi-turn interactions across 70+ languages, collected through a transparent, open platform.

-\textbf{Traditional and LLM-Integrated Information Retrieval (IR).} Information retrieval is a long-standing task, with early methods like BM25 \cite{robertson1994okapi}, PageRank \cite{page1998pagerank}, and embedding-based approaches \citep{monir2024vectorsearchenhancingdocumentretrieval, Huang_2020}.
-In the IR field, several static benchmarks \cite{thakur2021beir, muennighoff2023mtebmassivetextembedding} and large-scale web search datasets with user logs and preference signals \cite{voorhees2005trec, craswell2020orcas, chen2024ms} have enabled robust evaluation of retrieval systems and comprehensive studies on user behavior.
+\textbf{Traditional and LLM-Integrated Information Retrieval (IR).} Information retrieval is a long-standing task, with early methods like BM25 \citep{robertson1994okapi}, PageRank \citep{page1998pagerank}, and embedding-based approaches \citep{monir2024vectorsearchenhancingdocumentretrieval, Huang_2020}.
+Several static benchmarks \citep{thakur2021beir, muennighoff2023mtebmassivetextembedding} and large-scale web search datasets with user logs and preference signals \citep{voorhees2005trec, craswell2020orcas, chen2024ms} have enabled robust evaluation of retrieval systems and comprehensive studies on user behavior.